tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

   * it targets the `Information Element` `dwc:day`,
   * and it evaluates whether the value of dwc:day is in standard form (that is an integer in the range 1 to 31 inclusive).
   * That this is a `SingleRecord` Test is implicit.
-The words used for Evaluations and their definitions are listed in [Evaluations in Test Labels](../../index.md#62-evaluations-in-test-labels-non-normative) in the landing page for the BDQ Standard, and these are guidance, not a formal normative vocabulary in BDQ.
+The words used for Evaluations and their definitions are listed in [Evaluations](#evaluations) below.

+These strings are guidance for labels, not a formal normative vocabulary in BDQ.

 The labels of `MultiRecord` tests follow a similar pattern, but prefixed by MULTIRECORD_.